 A relentlessly inventive French composer who wove jazz, Brazilian rhythms, and multiple keys into a joyous, sprawling musical universe.

-Darius Milhaud was a force of nature in 20th-century music, a member of the Parisian collective Les Six whose output was as vast as his influences were wide.
-Growing up in Provence and later studying at the Paris Conservatoire, he found his voice not in European tradition alone but in the sounds he encountered as a diplomat in Rio de Janeiro and the jazz of Harlem.
-These experiences fueled a style built on polytonality—the simultaneous use of several keys—creating music that could be bustling, melancholic, or exuberantly sunny, as in his iconic 'Le Bœuf sur le Toit.'
-A dedicated teacher, first in Paris and then for decades at Mills College in California, he shaped generations of American composers, from the jazz-pop of Burt Bacharach to the minimalism of Steve Reich, passing on not a dogma but an insatiable curiosity for sound.
+Darius Milhaud was a member of the Parisian collective Les Six.
+He found his voice in the sounds he encountered as a diplomat in Rio de Janeiro and the jazz of Harlem.
+His style used polytonality—the simultaneous use of several keys—as in his work 'Le Bœuf sur le Toit.'
+He taught at the Paris Conservatoire and then at Mills College in California, shaping generations of American composers, from Burt Bacharach to Steve Reich.

 1883–1900